omarAboElWafa/men-boilerplate/README.md

 <h1 align="center"></h1>
-<h2 align="center">A Boilerplate written with TypeScript on Node.js runtime to achieve scalability, mentainability, and simplicity of coding</h2>
+<h2 align="center">A Boilerplate written with TypeScript on Node.js runtime to achieve scalability, maintainability, and simplicity of coding</h2>

-MEN-BOILERPLATE is a boilerplate written with TypeScript on Node.js runtime depending on <strong >the dependency injection pattern </strong> to achieve scalability, mentainability, and simplicity of coding.
+MEN-BOILERPLATE is a boilerplate written with TypeScript on Node.js runtime depending on <strong >the dependency injection pattern </strong> to achieve scalability, maintainability, and simplicity of coding.
 It is a boilerplate for building scalable server-side applications, using modern technologies such as TypeScript, Node.js, Express, Redis, and MongoDB.

 MEN Boilerplate includes essential features that every API requires, such as Mailer, SMS, Authentication, Authorization, Notifications, Payments, Subscriptions, and more.